Online reputation management guide for small businesses

 Consider the impact on your business:

-• Customer decisions: The majority of consumers read online reviews before visiting a local business
+- Customer decisions.
+Nearly all consumers check reviews before visiting a local business

-• Search visibility: Businesses with more reviews and higher ratings often appear higher in local search results
+- Search visibility.
+Businesses with more reviews and higher ratings tend to appear higher in local search results

 How to monitor your online reputation

 Reputation monitoring means tracking what customers say about your business across review sites, social media, and search results.
-You can't respond to feedback you don't see.
+You can't respond to feedback you don't see, so consistent monitoring is the foundation of any ORM strategy.

 Start with the platforms that matter most to small businesses: